codacy/codacy-rubocop/docs/description/Layout_ArgumentAlignment.md

-Here we check if the arguments on a multi-line method definition are aligned.
+Check that the arguments on a multi-line method definition are aligned.

 # Examples